up-n-atom/8311/docs/why.md

 ## The Risks (Why NOT)

-Bypassing adds complexity and is not necessary or advisable for most users.
+Bypassing is not necessary or advisable for most users, as it poses several downsides:

 - **Complexity**
   ISP hardware is designed for **plug-and-play reliability and convenience**.
 Bypassing introduces multiple points